dnadoba/MIDIKit/README.md

 ## MIDI Network support

-To connect your client with a MIDI network, create a new `MIDINetworkConnect` and call the specialized initializer
+To connect your client to a MIDI network session, create a new `MIDINetworkConnect` and call the specialized initializer

 ```
 let connection = MIDINetworkConnection(host: MIDINetworkHost(name: "Session 1", address: "192.168.0.100", port: 5006))